-Following a privatization, the new employer may provide the employees with some other form of retirement coverage for their ongoing employment at the facilities.
-It is not known whether that would be a defined contribution pension plan or a defined benefit plan.
+The new employer may provide the employees with some other form of retirement coverage for their ongoing employment at the facilities.
+Commission staff's current understanding is that the employees who remain with the hospital facilities will be provided with a defined contribution pension plan.